1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Locomotive Testing Station opened at Rugby by British Railways.

 1949 Rugby Theatre opens in the former Scala cinema in Henry Street.
-The first production was on 5 December.
+First production was on 5 December.

 The West Midlands Gas Board took over responsibility for supplying gas in Rugby from the Rugby Gas Company.